 - Compatible with other Philips Avent feeding products

 The innovative Boon Trove has quickly made a name for itself, using passive collection in order to accumulate up to three ounces of milk.
-The Trove easily attaches to your breast and expertly tows the line between strong, efficient suction and gentle comfort.
+The Trove easily attaches to your breast and expertly walks the line between strong, efficient suction and gentle comfort.
 Made with food-grade silicone for worry-free collection, the soft, bendable material allows it to fold easily in order to pour collected milk into a bottle or storage bag.
-With only one part to keep up with, the Boon Trove makes a great option for on-the-go parents who need to easily stow their manual breast pump.
+With only one part to keep up with, the Boon Trove makes a great option for busy parents who need to easily stow their manual breast pump while on the go.

 - Firm suction